rigetti/pyquil/docs/source/index.rst

    concert with traditional processors to run hybrid quantum-classical algorithms.
 For references on problems addressable with near-term quantum computers, see `Quantum Computing in the NISQ era and beyond <https://arxiv.org/abs/1801.00862>`_.

-Our flagship product `Quantum Cloud Services <https://qcs.rigetti.com/request-access>`_ (QCS) offers users an on-premise, dedicated access point to our quantum computers.
-This access point is a fully-configured VM, which we call a Quantum Machine Image.
-A QMI is bundled with the same downloadable SDK mentioned above, and a command line interface (CLI), which is used for scheduling compute time on our quantum computers.
+Our flagship product `Quantum Cloud Services <https://qcs.rigetti.com/request-access>`_ (QCS) offers users remote access to our quantum computers.
+Each QCS user will have a dedicated JupyterLab notebook deployed with the same downloadable SDK mentioned above.
+It also comes deployed with the QCS CLI, used for scheduling dedicated compute time on our quantum computers.
 To sign up for our waitlist, please click the link above.
 If you'd like to access to our quantum computers for research, please email support@rigetti.com.

 .. note::